threkk/prune.js/README.md

 - `dead-code`: Runs the tool in dead code detection mode.
 It will return three
   lists: one for dependencies, one for the modules and one for the statements.
 - `project-graph`: Prints a call graph of the whole project in Graphviz format.
-- `file-grap`: Prints a call graph of the module passed as a path in the third parameter.
+- `file-graph`: Prints a call graph of the module passed as a path in the third parameter.

 ### Configration file